kvietmeier/Terraform/vastdata/cluster_config/README.ActiveDirectory.md

 ad_domain       = "ginaz.org"
 ```

-The sequemce of PowerShell commands below will extract this in a usable form from a Domain Controller.
+The sequence of PowerShell commands below will extract this in a usable form from a Domain Controller.
-**NOTE:** You will need the AD PowerShell Modules but most AD domain controllers should have them installed, and run in an Admin console.
+**NOTE:** You will need the AD PowerShell Modules but most AD domain controllers should have them installed, and must run them in an Admin console.

 - Domain Information